 Trade shows aren't cheap - so make the marketing count

-Budgets also become leaner with the more channels it needs to be spread across, and trade shows naturally become more expensive, so how do you effectively ensure that you can raise your head above the parapet and optimise the return of investment when exhibiting?
+Budgets become tighter when there are more channels to manage - so it's important you take a sustainable approach to spending to maintain the success of existing marketing efforts while investing in new channels.
+Trade shows naturally become expensive when you factor in human resources, travel and accommodation costs, so how do you effectively ensure that you can raise your head above the parapet and optimise the return of investment when exhibiting?

 Meetings: Don't expect people to come to you.
 First and foremost make sure your agenda is packed from the moment the event opens.
 Focus on new prospects and potential partners; use the event as a chance to meet those that sit behind gated emails.